lifting-bits/mcsema/docs/CommonErrors.md

     LLVM ERROR: expected relocatable expression

+**Technical Background:** This is most likely a sign you mismatched the architecture between CFG recovery and translation.

-**Technical Background:** This is a combination of CFG recovery problem and clang bug.
+If you are sure you didn't, this is a combination of CFG recovery problem and clang bug.
 Mcsema is emitting bitcode that takes the lower 32-bits of a 64-bit function pointer, and puts it in a data section.
 Clang does not want to do this.
 This may be a CFG recovery bug if somehow only the lower 32-bits were deteted as a function pointer.
 Unfortunately, some compilers emit just the lower 32-bits of a pointer into the data section.
 Mcsema has no choice but to deal witht it as best it can.

+**Possible Fixes:** Make sure you use the correct architecture (x86, amd64) for both the translation and CFG recovery.

-**Possible Fixes:**: Disassemble the bitcode with `llvm-dis`.
+If that fails, disassemble the bitcode with `llvm-dis`.
 Look for lines similar to the ones below.
 Specifically, you are looking for `ptrtoint` that converts a pointer to a 32-bit integer.

     @data_600e00 = internal global %3 <{ i32 ptrtoint (void ()* @callback_sub_400790 to i32), [4 x i8] zeroinitializer }>, align 64
     @data_600e08 = internal global %4 <{ i32 ptrtoint (void ()* @callback_sub_400770 to i32), [4 x i8] zeroinitializer }>, align 64